mr7495/COVID-CTset/README.md

 One of our novelties is using a 16bit data format instead of converting it to 8bit data, which helps improve the method's results.
 Converting the DICOM files to 8bit data may cause losing some data, especially when few infections exist in the image that is hard to detect even for clinical experts.
 This lost data may be the difference between different images or the values of the pixels of the same image.
 The pixels' values of the images differ from 0 to almost 5000, and the maximum pixels values of the images are considerably different.
 So scaling them through a consistent value or scaling each image based on the maximum pixel value of itself can cause the mentioned problems and reduce the network accuracy.
 So each image of COVID-CTset is a TIFF format, 16bit grayscale image.

-In some stages of our work, we used the help of clinical experts under the supervision of dr.sakhaei, a radiology specialist, to separate those images that the COVID-19 infections are clear.
 To make these images visible with regular monitors, we converted them to float by dividing each image's pixel value by the maximum pixel value of that image.
 This way, the output images had a 32bit float type pixel values that could be visualized by regular monitors, and the quality of the images was good enough for analysis.

 Some of the images of our dataset are presented in the next figure.